 - Avoidable and harmful mistakes by a GP.

-To learn more about making a claim and medical negligence claim examples, see our guide.
+To learn more about making a claim and medical negligence claim examples, see our clinical negligence guide.

 Across the UK people are harmed in accidents in public places that could have been avoided.
 These accidents could happen in spaces such as parks, gyms and leisure facilities, pavements, shops, beaches car parks or restaurants.
 Some of the most common ways people are injured in public places are in slip trip and fall accidents.
 The owner or operator of these spaces, such as a local authority, individual or business, has a duty of care to anyone visiting these premises.
 They must ensure people’s safety and minimise any potential risks.